lostdevfound/ScreenSpaceAmbientOcclusion/README.md

 How to organize the flow:
 ![manual](https://cloud.githubusercontent.com/assets/14153294/15379655/45cd24fe-1d24-11e6-9436-b75352981456.jpg)
 Note: The node labels on the image are color indexed according to the SSAO input ports

+Known bugs:
+Sometimes Fusion will temporarily  resize the image view, this can be easily fixed by togling HiQ rendering mode.
+Since the SSAO tool works with sampled images it has some minor artifacts around objects' edjes.